Private Instagram Alternative

 You might already be sharing photos in a group chat app like Whatsapp or iMessage, but these apps are built only for sharing.
 Alternatively, creating shared albums with Apple or Google is great for events but would be overwhelming for everyday use.

-Happyfeed combines a private photo journal with sharing in small groups called Pods.
+Happyfeed combines a private photo & video journal with sharing in small groups called Pods.
 We think that a journal gives you the perfect space to reflect on the best moments and photos from your day, while providing the flexibility to share the especially notable ones.
 To share your photos and memories with friends, all you need to do is toggle those Pods for them to automatically show up in your shared feed.

 Making group sharing a secondary function helps us create a feed of meaningful moments as opposed to just the things you think others will want to see.
 Happyfeed is a way to track your life and Pods provide a way to show others a glimpse, a highlight reel of your best photos.